- Arts and Design»

 *Finally, crochet around the edge using the shell stitch.

 Crochet the Edge of a Knifty Knitter Blanket

-I strongly suggest that you click the box in the lower right hand corner of the video to enlarge it to full screen as you watch.
-This will enable you to see the captions and get a better view of the crochet hook going into the knit.
+If you click the box in the lower right-hand corner of the video, it will enlarge it to full screen as you watch.
+This will enable you to see the captions and get a better view of the crochet hook as she knits.

 Crochet the Shell Stitch Border